 The DHSc Dissertation Handbook is for Doctor of Health Science (DHSc) students at the Jefferson College of Population Health (JCPH).
-This Handbook is intended to serve as a supplement to the larger Student Handbook and does not supersede any guidance contained in the Student Handbook.
+This handbook is intended to serve as a supplement to the Student Handbook (see Handbooks & Forms on Student Resources page) and does not supersede any guidance contained in the Student Handbook.
 The guidance contained here refers specifically to the Dissertation phase of the DHSc program.
 Please refer any questions to the Program Director.